MichalPaszkiewicz/cqrs-react-router/README.md

 # latest changes #

+## 2.0.3 ##
+React components (and therefore also cqrs-react-router pages) require subscription on mounting and should unsubscribe when unmounted.

+`ApplicationService.Instance.subscribePage(page, viewName, callback)` is a new method that means you no longer have to worry about the mounting-unmounting process.

+Please be aware that you probably might want to still manually write the mounting/unmounting code if you have custom code you need run there.

 ## 2.0.2 ##
 `ApplicationService.Instance.validateHypotheticalCommand(command, onError)` now available for when you want to run all your business logic without changing the current state.